 September arrived, bringing with it the launch of Apple's highly anticipated Apple TV+ alongside a host of exclusive shows starring big Hollywood names.

 Tim Cook took to the stage in Cupertino, California, to announce details of Apple’s new TV streaming service, with the tech giant focusing on launching as much exclusive content as physically possible.

-A number of exclusive shows have already been announced - the most notable of which is The Morning Show, Jennifer Anniston’s first TV series since Friends which also stars Reese Witherspoon and Steve Carrell.
+A number of exclusive shows were made available at launch, most notably Apple's award-winning comedy series The Morning Show, Jennifer Anniston’s first TV series since Friends which also stars Reese Witherspoon and Steve Carrell.